diyefi/Puma-HowTo/doc/spin1/assembly_overview.md

 # Assembling the board #

 **The [schematics] are a 'guideline' only and can be opened with any PDF viewer, all changes necessary are contained in the [BOM] and explained [here](#using_bom).
-Note, the schematics contain errors and the original design is not usable as is in many cases.**
+Note, the schematics contain many errors and the original design is not usable as is.**

 Optionally the repo's with all development files can be cloned.
 Click on [cloning Puma] for further details.